yasindevops/Phonebook-app-w-HELM/README.md

 # Project-206: Microservice Architecture for Phonebook Web Application using Kubernetes (HELM Package)

-- This project aims to deploy a Microservice Architecture-based Phonebook Web Application using Python Flask, Docker, and Kubernetes.
+- This project aims to deploy a Microservice Architecture-based Phonebook Web Application using Python Flask, Docker and Kubernetes.
 The project includes a backend service for CRUD (Create/Read/Update/Delete) operations, a separate service for search operations, and a MySQL database.

 # Installation